Student Spotlight: Nahiris Bahamón Fernández

 "Being awarded a Jack Kent Cooke Scholarship is a great honor," she said.
 "I feel truly fortunate to be supported by the foundation for a second time!"

-In 2005, as a teenager preparing to attend college and study medicine in her native Colombia, Bahamón Fernández and her family moved to the U.S. due to political upheaval.
+In 2005, as a teenager in her second year of medical school in Colombia, Bahamón Fernández had to stop her studies when her family moved to the U.S. due to political upheaval.
 She began attending College of DuPage while adapting to a new culture as her family settled in Oswego.

 While at COD, she participated in the Undergraduate Research Collaborative, a five-year initiative funded by the National Science Foundation that provided research opportunities for two-year college students at COD, Harper College, Oakton Community College and the City College of Chicago.